Portrett av Tony Oursler

 – I always say you have to look for things in places that you wouldn't expect to find them.

-Oursler is particularly well-known for combining light, sound and movement in his art.
+Oursler is particularly known for combining light, sound and movement in his art.
 During the 1990's, Oursler became known for his Talking Lights, and The Influence Machine (2000) made him even more visible, using light projections on trees, smoke and buildings in New York City's Madison Park and London's Soho Square.

 Klang, 2013.

-Location-specific work
+Site-specific work

 © Tony Oursler / BONO